 The Street Typology augments the previous classification method with new, user-oriented considerations moving beyond considering the street system as a mere conveyor of automobiles.
 While the Street Typology is the City’s new set of guidelines for street design, the functional classification system will continue to be used for federal purposes and where City code requires its usage.
 The Street Typology provides ranges of acceptable design parameters, but all designs are subject to engineering review to ensure safety and functionality of the system.

 The maps and tables that follow include guidelines for accommodating elements within the public right-of-way.
 Elements vary, depending on LUTA, the expected intensity of development, and physical conditions and constraints.

-The planokc Street Typology includes the following eight types:
+The planokc Street Typology includes the following six types:

 - Main Street

 LUTAs: UL, UM, UH, DT, ER, UR, HI

 Description: Moving people across the city is the priority of the arterial system.
 Arterial streets need to accommodate through traffic, access to adjacent uses, and connections to the highway system.
 At the same time pedestrians, bicyclists, and transit users must be considered.
 Good access management needs to be utilized to protect traffic flow and increase safety.
 The interaction between the arterial and the abutting lower intensity districts will be determined by how other street types connect to the arterial system.
 How this interaction is achieved is key to ensuring land uses work together.

 Priority Design User: Traffic flow and connectivity are the primary functions of the Arterial.
 Sidewalks should be separated from the roadway to the greatest degree possible.
 Bicycles should be accommodated with dedicated space such as cycle tracks or trails, or provided for on alternative routes.
 Cyclists can be accommodated on rural arterials with the use of wide shoulders.